Telehealth Education for Asthma Connecting Hospital and Home (TEACHH)

 Health Care Theme

-The specific aims of the research are as follows:
+The specific aims of the research were as follows:

-- Estimate the preliminary efficacy of TEACHH on patient-important outcomes, and provide parameter estimates for a subsequent fullscale trial.
+- Estimate the preliminary efficacy of TEACHH on patient-important outcomes and provide parameter estimates for a subsequent full-scale trial.